finnensley/microfill/README.md

 - The Shopify webhook route was patched after live traffic exposed a case where `line_items[*].variant_id` can be `null`.
 - Focused route validation currently passes for the webhook and dashboard API test slices used during live validation work.
 - A real Shopify delivery was confirmed on April 18, 2026 and produced these local mutations:
-  - `SKU-DEMO-BLUE`: `committed_quantity = 4 -> 5`
-  - `SKU-DEMO-RED`: `committed_quantity = 8 -> 9`
+  - `SKU-DEM30, 2026, the Shopify integration is validated for both inbound and outbound data flows.

+- **Inbound:** Live Shopify order creation webhooks are successfully received, enqueued, and processed, resulting in correct `committed_quantity` updates.
+- **Outbound:** The inventory sync logic to push available stock levels back to Shopify is implemented and deployed.
+This feature is pending activation via a Shopify Admin API access token.
+- The active development store is `microfill-2.myshopify.com`.
+- The webhook route has been hardened against edge cases discovered during live testing, such as `null` variant IDs.
-- The live-validation workflow now includes `npm run webhook:shopify:live:verify` so the mapped SKUs and recent tenant-scoped audit entries can be checked without hand-written SQL.
+- The live-validation workflow includes scripts to prepare, smoke-test, and verify the integration

-If Shopify's admin-side "Send test" action produces no database change, inspect the delivery payload before assuming the route failed.
-In this session, synthetic test deliveries sometimes used placeholder or unmatched variant IDs, which correctly resulted in skipped line items instead of inventory mutations.

-### Current ShipHero Validation State

-As of April 28, 2026, the ShipHero path is partially validated for the current MVP route.

-- Recorded `PO Update` and `Shipment Update` payload replays succeed locally.
-- The webhook route now accepts documented ShipHero HMAC headers and nested payload envelopes while preserving local replay compatibility.
-- The live prepare command prints the active webhook target and tracked SKUs for validation.
-- The live smoke command succeeds through the active Cloudflare tunnel, proving public reachability and signed local webhook handling.
-- The route now records integration `last_synced_at`, `last_error`, and retry/recovery guidance for operator diagnosis.
 - A real provider-initiated ShipHero delivery is still the remaining validation gap.

 ## Current Local Auth Flow

-- `/login` supports email sign-in for local development.
-- Email-based Supabase Auth is the chosen MVP auth strategy for the first production release.
-- Users can continue by clicking the magic link or by manually entering the one-time code from the same email.
-- `/dashboard` is protected by middleware and redirects to `/login` when no session is present.
-- Authenticated users can sign out from `/dashboard` and `/onboarding`.
-- `/onboarding` explicitly assigns a tenant to the current user when no assignment exists yet.
-- Inventory reads resolve tenant access on the server using the authenticated user context and explicit tenant assignment records.
-- Tenant choices come from the `tenants` table, not from inventory records.
+- `/login` s30, 2026, the ShipHero path is partially validated.

+- Recorded `PO Update` and `Shipment Update` payloads are successfully ingested via the asynchronous queue pipeline.
+- The webhook route correctly verifies ShipHero HMAC signatures.
+- Live "smoke tests" through a public tunnel succeed, confirming the endpoint is reachable and can process signed requests.
+- The integration correctly records sync status and errors for operator diagnosis.
+- The final validation step—confirming delivery from a real, provider-initiated ShipHero webhook—is still pending production credentials
 - `/dashboard` now includes tenant-scoped integration settings so operators can manage Shopify and ShipHero configuration without manual SQL edits.

 ## Planned Scope Beyond The Current Build